iknowjason/GHOSTSPlayground/README.md

 # Operator Lab

-Operator Lab is a security lab enabling Red and Blue teams to improve offensive and defensive capabilities.
+Operator Lab is a security lab building framework that enables red teams to help blue get better at defense.
 This documentation is a work in progress and will be updated further.

 ## Overview

-## Features and Capabilities
+Operator Lab framework works as a python script in which users pass parameters to the script, which dynamically builds different capabilities.
+The capabilities can be mixed and matched in myriad different combinations, allowing one to automate creating a unique enterprise security lab.
+The capabilities are terraform data templates that live in the ```terraform-templates``` directory as jinja files.
+The jinja terraform data templates can be customized for your unique requirements.
+The python script does variable substitution to manipulate the terraform files.
+Inside of each capability, there are also specific sub-directories for how the capabilities are built.
+These are constructed as configuration files, bash, and powershell scripts.

+## Capability Summary
+* Windows, Linux, MacOS
+* Active Directory Domain Services (AD DS) with Domain Join
+* Breach and Attack Simulation (Caldera, VECTR)
+* Elastic Stack (ELK)
+* CloudWatch, CloudTrail, SSM, and S3 bucket (Cloud Native SIEM automation)
+* Velociraptor
+* GHOSTS NPC
+* Hashicorp Nomad
+* Command and Control (C2)

 ## Installation